NikoFresh/MCC-sofaskin/README.md

+# TODO
+This is a custom WeeWX skin based on [Sofaskin-CW9009](https://github.com/weatherstorm/Sofaskin-CW9009)

 # Sofaskin-CW9009
 CW9009 Meridian code modifications to Sofaskin web page for Weewx originally developed by Sven at http://neoground.com/projects/weewx.
 Please see the readme for dependency requirements to use this skin.
 An Italian version of these directions are available at http://micae.it/2017/12/28/sofaskin-italiano/.